 Electronics on the car need a change or repair after specific mileage for a smoother run.
 If you buy a clocked vehicle and do not have the original mileage, it creates unwanted clashes with the vehicle electronics.
 It may cause serious accidents when driven with old spare parts.

 Here are a few tips to overcome a mileage scam,

 - Look at the odometer for unwanted spacing.

 - Carefully check the electrics of the vehicle.

 - Go through the body condition of the car.

-Once it is untold to the buyer and makes a victim.
+Once it is untold to the buyer, this becomes an offence and makes a victim.
 It is also a little tough to spot a vehicle with finance on it, as the car does not have any marker about the finance pending.

 The consequences of buying a financed vehicle are horrible.
 You will lose both the money and the car just because of a little ignorance of a vehicle check.
 Hence it is an easy pitfall for the buyers.

 - Ask for the complete paperwork and finance agreements.